Molybdenite - The Greasy Mineral

 The confusion of graphite with molybdenite was a lingering issue for centuries because of their superficial similarities.
 Before the advent of modern scientific testing, shared characteristics were softness, greasiness and writability.
 Their densities were different, but this was not an attribute easily measured, given the forms in which they usually occur (not usually in massive, isolated specimens).

 The Greek term molybdos (lead) was applied to the mineral in pre-Roman times, and was thought to be graphite or a lead ore.
-Roman authorities Dioscorides and Pliny the Elder, as well as medievals such as Agricola, all used the term interchangeably to refer to molybdenum (lead) and graphite.
+Roman authorities Dioscorides and Pliny the Elder, as well as medievals such as Georgius Agricola, all used the term interchangeably to refer to molybdenum (lead) and graphite.
 Not until the mid-18th century was molybdenite described as an authentic mineral in its own right, and the element molybdenum was not isolated until 1781.
-Three years earlier, Carl Wellhelm Scheele (for whom scheelite, CaWO4, is named) successfully distinguished molybdenite from graphite for the first time by demonstrating the solubility of molybdenite in acid, and the inactivity of graphite.
+Three years earlier, Carl Wilhelm Scheele (for whom scheelite, CaWO4, is named) successfully distinguished molybdenite from graphite for the first time by demonstrating the solubility of molybdenite in acid, and the inactivity of graphite.

 All important molybdenum deposits are related to magmatism.
 The main two types of deposits are greisens and porphyry deposits.